LukeShortCloud/ansible_role_openstack_demo/README.md

-# TripleO Overcloud, Ansible Role
+# OpenStack Demo, Ansible Role

 An Ansible role to create demo resources on the Overcloud.
 These tasks are based on the example usage for setting up a [standalone TripleO containers](https://docs.openstack.org/tripleo-docs/latest/install/containers_deployment/standalone.html) lab environment.